Vivobarefoot Primus Asana III Review: A Stylish Barefoot Sneaker With Some Question Marks

 Style: Great at First, But Wore Out Too Quickly

-Initially I thought these shoes look great and in my view these are some of Vivobarefoot’s best-looking sneakers.
+Initially, I thought these shoes look great and in my view these are some of Vivobarefoot’s best-looking sneakers.

 That quickly turned.

+The white pair is quite worn now and has discoloured quickly.
+Mine turned yellowish, which is disappointing considering how much they cost.
 Additionally, the wear on the upper is a lot worse than other barefoot shoes I've owned.
 A lot of fraying on the upper material

 Fit & Sizing: Vivo Confusion